 Section 6.
 ANNUAL MEMBERSHIP MEETINGS.
-Once a year during the month of October, or as soon as practical thereafter, at a time and place designated by the Board, the membership shall elect Directors from a slate of candidates presented by the Governance Committee of the Board and transact any other business as may properly come before the meeting.
+Once a year, during the 4th quarter of the fiscal year, at a time and place designated by the Board, the membership shall elect Directors from a slate of candidates presented by the Governance Committee of the Board and transact any other business as may properly come before the meeting.

 Section 7.
 NOTICE OF ANNUAL MEETING.
 The Board shall give written notice of the annual membership meeting not less than seven (7) calendar days before the date of the meeting.
 The Notice shall state the purpose, place, day and hour of the meeting.